arvatoSystemsNA/applicant_exercise/README.markdown

 `src/com/arvatosystems/us/training`

-*Arvato is looking forward to talk to you!*
+*Arvato is looking forward to talking to you!*